6 tips for facilitating remote collaboration sessions

 After planning the basics, factor in the unique aspects of a virtual session.
 First, in order to have real-time discussion use a good web conferencing tool such as Google Hangouts, Appear.in or GoToMeeting.
-Then, combine that with an online whiteboard such as Mural.ly to foster your best creativity.
+Then, combine that with a collaborative, online whiteboard like Mural to foster your best creativity.

 Set up the activities in MURAL in advance and plan how you’ll guide participants through the session.
 First, use the Areas feature to create regions that are linked to the outline tool.
 Then, during the session, use the Outline tool to seamlessly jump from region to region.
 The effect will be almost like a presentation.

 Hybrid audiences--where some people are in-person and others are remote--create an unequal playing field.
 If two or more people are physically in the same room, make sure that each has individual access to Mural.